 The U.S. Departments of Labor, Health and Human Services, and the Treasury have released final regulations regarding individual coverage health reimbursement arrangements (ICHRAs)—paving the way for a new and more flexible kind of healthcare benefit.

-Beginning on January 1, 2020, employers will be able to offer ICHRAs to reimburse employees for a variety of medical costs.
-These expenses include purchasing their own insurance, as well as covering copays, deductibles, increased fees for out-of-network providers and other costs.
+Beginning on January 1, 2020, employers will be able to offer ICHRAs to reimburse employees for individual health care coverage.

 While this sounds similar to current options such as a health savings account (or HSA), there are differences.
 An individual coverage HRA is not an account from which the employee draws funds.
 Instead, the employee pays for the expenses out of pocket and is then reimbursed by his or her employer.
 A maximum dollar amount per year for reimbursements is set in advance by the employer.

 Individual coverage HRAs are advantageous for employers and employees alike.
-Reimbursements are made with tax-deferred funds, providing a key employee tax savings.
+Reimbursements are made with tax-deferred funds, providing both parties with a tax savings opportunity.
 Employees will also have more options when it comes to their health insurance plans, since they can use reimbursement funds toward the purchase of outside plans (including those available from the exchange established under the Affordable Care Act).

 On the employer side, the flexibility of an ICHRA makes it an appealing benefit to attract and retain high quality workers.
-Smaller businesses in particular will benefit, because an individual coverage HRA has far lower administrative costs.
+Smaller businesses in particular will benefit, because an individual coverage HRA may have lower administrative costs.
 Any sized business, nonprofit or other organization can offer this benefit, giving smaller entities a way to compete with larger firms offering actual health insurance plans.

 Additionally, an ICHRA satisfies the ACA employer mandate that requires companies with at least 50 full-time employees to offer health insurance.